Saving Money in and Around San Francisco Part I

 How did we save money in San Francisco?

 As an employed physician, I receive a generous CME allowance, which covers travel, meals, lodging, and registration for conference attendance.
 We planned this trip around an anesthesia meeting, which I attended for three days.

 My flight and three days of meals will be reimbursed, as will the hotel.
 Rooms in San Francisco aren’t cheap, but the negotiated meeting rate was actually quite a bit better than anything I could find independently.
 This isn’t always the case with meetings, so I recommend checking Priceline.com or your favorite online travel site before accepting the “preferred rate” offered.

 My wife’s plane ticket wasn’t reimbursable, and that’s OK, because it was free.
-I opened an American Express rewards card and the bonus miles covered what would have been a $400 flight.
+I opened an American Express rewards card and the bonus miles covered what would have been a $400 flight (learn more about this card).
 Her meals in San Francisco weren’t reimbursable either, but I’ve found that I can’t quite finish an appetizer, entrée, and desert all by myself.
 Yes, I feed my wife table scraps.
 Well, not exactly, but you get the idea.

 I’m not a coffee drinker; I get my fix from a morning soda.
 Bottles from the vending machine in the Hilton were $4.00.
 Four dollars???
 No, thank you.
 Around the corner was a Walgreens, right across from the Walgreens, kitty corner from the CVS.
 The ubiquitous Walgreens had my Diet Dew on sale at 2 for $3.00, and we picked up some reasonably priced muffins and snacks there, too.

 We’re not big on shopping, but we didn’t go to San Francisco just to see how little we could spend.
 We wanted to explore the city, and take in as much as we could in four days.
 I also had the